Paul Mecurio

 Paul Mecurio (born Paul Mercurio) is a comedian, actor, writer and producer.
 Mecurio has dozens of TV and film appearances and has won an Emmy Award and a Peabody Award.
-A lawyer by education, Mecurio worked as an investment banker and mergers and acquisitions lawyer before he turned to stand-up comedy full time.
+Mecurio worked as an investment banker and mergers and acquisitions lawyer before he turned to stand-up comedy full time.

-Early Life and Career
+Early life and career

 Mecurio was born and raised in Providence, Rhode Island.
-As a youngster he worked at his mother's furniture store with his two siblings.
+During his childhood, he worked at his mother's furniture store with his two siblings.

-Mecurio graduated from the Providence College and, graduated from Georgetown University Law Center in Washington, D.C.
-He started his career on Wall Street, New York City as a mergers and acquisitions lawyer at Willkie Farr & Gallagher, and later as an investment banker at Credit Suisse First Boston.
+Mecurio graduated from Providence College and from Georgetown University Law Center in Washington, D.C.
+He first started his career on Wall Street in New York City as a mergers and acquisitions lawyer at Willkie Farr & Gallagher, and later as an investment banker at Credit Suisse First Boston.

 While working on Wall Street, Mecurio attended a private stand-up comedy show by comedian Jay Leno.
-Mecurio, a comedy fan who had written some jokes for himself, handed 15 pages of his own material to Leno in hope of selling some for him to use on television.
+Mecurio, a comedy fan who had written some jokes for himself, handed 15 pages of his own material to Leno with the hope of selling some for him to use on television.
 Leno contacted him and asked for more; Mecurio was paid $50 for his first joke which Leno used on the show.

 Mecurio became a self-described "addict" to performing stand-up comedy.
-Shortly after doing stand-up as hobby while still on Wall Street Mecurio's father, he had a seven-month absence from work to support his mother in Providence; after returning to New York, he resigned to focus on comedy.
-After struggling as a stand-up and becoming frustrated with the challenges of making a living at it Mecurio returned to Wall Street investment banking, swearing off comedy and telling himself and his girlfriend that he would leave comedy for good, but after seven months relapsed and again began performing.
+Shortly after doing stand-up as hobby while still on Wall Street, he had a seven-month absence from work to support his mother in Providence; after returning to New York, he resigned to focus on comedy.
+After struggling as a stand-up and becoming frustrated with the challenges of making a living, Mecurio returned to Wall Street investment banking, swearing off comedy and telling himself and his girlfriend that he would leave comedy for good.
+Seven months later, he began performing again.

 Mecurio dropped the "r" from his surname to distinguish himself from Australian actor and dancer Paul Mercurio, who had joined the same entertainment union before him.

-The Late Show w/Stephen Colbert and The Daily Show w/Jon Stewart
+The Late Show with Stephen Colbert & The Daily Show with Jon Stewart

-Paul is an Emmy & Peabody Award winning comedian for his work on "The Daily Show w/Jon Stewart," “The Late Show w/Stephen Colbert,” making recurring appearances as a performer on “The Late Show,” other national shows and his own comedy specials.
+Paul is an Emmy and Peabody Award winning comedian for his work on "The Daily Show with Jon Stewart" and “The Late Show with Stephen Colbert.”
+He has made recurring appearances as a performer on “The Late Show,” other national shows, and his own comedy specials.
 Mecurio was also a featured as a performer on The Daily Show and in The Daily Show segment, "Second Opinion," in which he skewered the medical profession playing an HMO representative with a less than sympathetic mindset.
 Paul also did the audience warm ups for the show's in studio taping.